AndrewMas99/IncidentResponse_Pi-Hole/README.md

 ### Why Pi-hole Matters in Incident Response

-Most security incidents do not start with a loud alarm.
-They start quietly — a device reaching out to a domain it should not be contacting.
 DNS is one of the most fundamental and most abused protocols in networking.
 Malware uses DNS to phone home to command-and-control (C2) servers.
 Phishing campaigns rely on DNS to redirect users.
 Data exfiltration can be tunneled through DNS.
 DNS-level visibility is therefore a foundational component of network security monitoring.

 This project takes that principle and builds a practical, self-hosted tool on top of it.
 By sitting directly on the Raspberry Pi running Pi-hole and reading the same SQLite database that Pi-hole itself uses, the dashboard achieves sub-second update latency without requiring Kafka, a message broker, or any cloud infrastructure.